Auto-enrolment means millions more workers now have pensions – but are they any good? We look at what you can do to improve your options.

 “Younger pension investors can afford a higher degree of investment risk in the hope of better returns.

 “The bigger challenge comes as people get older, because the right strategy will depend on how and when they take their pension benefits.

 "Your pension provider might have limited investment options, other funds could be more expensive and, of course, you might make the wrong choices, which would impact on the size of your pension fund.”

 NEST is the veritable goliath of master trusts.
-Set up by the government to lead the charge on auto-enrolling the workforce, more than 90% of NEST’s 6.7 million members are auto-enrolled.
-This accounts for well over half of all the UK’s workers who are auto-enrolled in a pension scheme.
+Set up by the government to lead the charge on auto-enrolling the workforce, more than 90% of NEST’s 8.5 million members are auto-enrolled.

-The master trust’s investment strategy aims to be easy to follow, with a selection of just five types of strategy to pick from: default growth, higher risk, ethical, lower growth, Sharia compliant and pre-retirement.
+The master trust’s investment strategy aims to be easy to follow, with a selection of seven types of strategy to pick from: default growth, higher risk, ethical, lower growth, Sharia compliant, pre-retirement and guided retirement.

 Legal & General

 Legal & General’s master trust is another colossus – more than one million people have a retirement pot with the firm, totalling a cool £8.8 billion.